olafland/orw/README.md

 As long as your TinyOS paths are set, you can download the ORW code into any directory.
 Compile with "make telosb oppxmac" in the TestNetworkLpl folder of ORW (in apps).

+ROM/RAM:
+Without debugging/loggin, ORW consumes about 7kB ROM and 1kB RAM in total (TinyOS base, ORW, sample application).
+Overall, this is about 60% of the total that CTP requires.
+By default, just as in CTP, we have debugging/logging enabled to that you can trace how packets travel through the network and how the routing table is updated.
+To disable debugging and logging and achieve the low RAM and ROM footprint, compile with NO_OPP_DEBUG set.

 Porting:
 ORW was tested on Telosb.
 However, it only depends on the CC2420 radio, as the current implementation hooks into its device driver to make the forwarding decision.